Charukesh7884/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
+## (1) To Find The L and u matrix
-1. Import required libraries numpy and scipy.linalg
+1. Import NumPy and lu from scipy.linalg.
-2. Input the matrix/matrices using eval(input()).
+2. Read matrix input from the user using input() and convert it into a NumPy array.
-3. Perform LU decomposition using lu() or solve equations using lu_factor() and lu_solve()
+3. Perform LU decomposition using lu() function and store the result in P, L, U.
-4. Print the results L and U matrices or solution X matrix
+4. Print the lower triangular matrix L.
+5. Print the upper triangular matrix U.

+## (2) To Find The L and u matrix
+1. Import NumPy and the functions lu_factor and lu_solve from scipy.linalg.
+2. Read matrix A (coefficient matrix) from the user and convert it into a NumPy array.
+3. Read matrix or vector B (right-hand side of the equation Ax = B) from the user and convert it into a NumPy array.
+4. Perform LU factorization of matrix A using lu_factor(A).This returns lu (combined LU decomposition) and piv (pivot indices).
+5. Solve the linear system using lu_solve((piv, lu), B) and store the result.
+6. Print the solution vector or matrix.

 ## Program:
 (i) To find the L and U matrix